 Despite subsequently switching allegiances to Germany following a couple of caps with the England U21s, Musiala - who joined Bayern at 16 - was keen to point out that his heart remained in both countries, especially as he now follows Bellingham as a senior England international.
 "I still have that love for England, my boys are there, like Jude."
 Musiala told BBC's Match of the Day.

-Bellingham's BVB revenge will no doubt one day come yet, for now, the former Birmingham City man is no doubt thankful to Musiala for the help he receives from his friend, who, according to reports, is the go-to man for German lessons.
+Bellingham's BVB revenge will no doubt one day come but, for now, the former Birmingham City man is no doubt thankful to Musiala for the help he receives from his friend, who, according to reports, is the go-to man for German lessons.

 Both brilliant, but decidedly different out on the pitch, versatility is one area they most certainly have in common.
 Bellingham operates slightly deeper, is a reader of the game, one who can set the pace, will relentlessly chase down opponents and tackle, before setting his side on the attack.